hatchet-dev/hatchet-typescript-quickstart/simple-examples/README.md

 # Hatchet Simple Examples

-This is an example project demonstrating how to use Hatchet with Python.
+This is an example project demonstrating how to use Hatchet with Typescript.

 ## Prerequisites